Försäkringskassan's logo

 If you are posted from a country that is not listed above, you do not need to present a certificate from the other country.

-If you will be working in Sweden and other countries within the EU/EEA or in Switzerland, you must report this to the equivalent of Försäkringskassan in your country of residence.
+If you will be working in Sweden and other countries within the EU/EEA, in Switzerland or in the United Kingdom, you must report this to the equivalent of Försäkringskassan in your country of residence.
 That authority will then investigate which country's social insurance legislation you are to be covered by.
 This needs to be done in order for you to receive healthcare benefits and compensation from the right country and for you or your employer to know which country social security contributions should be paid to.

 Last updated: